fisforfaheem/xls_view/plan.md

 - User retention > 70%
 - App store rating > 4.5 stars

-This plan provides a comprehensive roadmap for building a modern, efficient XLS file reader app with excellent user experience and robust functionality.
+This plan provides a comprehensive roadmap for building a modern, efficient XLSX file reader app with excellent user experience and robust functionality.